Defining the Differences

 For a long time after the main ADA law was passed, the regulations for playgrounds were just guidelines.
 Thus, communities started to use the term “ADA Compliant Playground” to tell people which playgrounds were built with these guidelines.
-In 2015, the ADA playground guidelines are law and must be followed in all new and renovated playgrounds making this term outdated.
+Now, the ADA playground guidelines are law and must be followed in all new and renovated playgrounds making this term outdated.

 Accessible playgrounds go beyond ADA to ensure that everyone can get to and through the playground.
 Accessibility is about travel, movement, and approach or entry.
 So a playground that is accessible is one that is easy for a person who uses a mobility device to maneuver to and around.

 The elementary school playground shown above is an example of a typical accessible playground.
 There are ramps that enable a person using a wheelchair to get to the top of the structure.
 Along the route of the ramps, there are activities that are within the reach range of the person.
 One of the first accessible pieces of equipment that was created was a glider.
 The glider allows a person with a wheelchair to roll right on and then move the glider along with their friends.

 An inclusive playground is one that has an aim to make it not only accessible, but to encourage and enable children to engage with one another.
 Ramps, in and of themselves, do not lead to engagement.